bskinn/bskinn.github.io/_drafts/Custom-Execs-Shortcuts.md

-So, while I can't do *every*thing with batch files in ``cmd`` that I can in ``bash``, I can get pretty darn close---certainly enough to handle all routine tasks, and even most non-routine ones.
+So, while I can't do *every*thing with batch files in ``cmd`` that I can in ``bash``, I can get pretty darn close---certainly enough to handle all of my routine tasks, and even most non-routine ones.

 ----